bitnami/charts/bitnami/minio/README.md

 As an alternative, this chart supports using an initContainer to change the ownership of the volume before mounting it in the final destination.

 You can enable this initContainer by setting `volumePermissions.enabled` to `true`.

+### Ingress

+This chart provides support for ingress resources.
+If you have an ingress controller installed on your cluster, such as [nginx-ingress](https://kubeapps.com/charts/stable/nginx-ingress) or [traefik](https://kubeapps.com/charts/stable/traefik) you can utilize the ingress controller to serve your MinIO&reg; server.

+To enable ingress integration, please set `ingress.enabled` to `true`, and `disableWebUI` to `false`.

+#### Hosts

+Most likely you will only want to have one hostname that maps to this MinIO&reg; installation.
+If that's your case, the property `ingress.hostname` will set it.
+However, it is possible to have more than one host.
+To facilitate this, the `ingress.extraHosts` object is can be specified as an array.
+You can also use `ingress.extraTLS` to add the TLS configuration for extra hosts.

+For each host indicated at `ingress.extraHosts`, please indicate a `name`, `path`, and any `annotations` that you may want the ingress controller to know about.

+For annotations, please see [this document](https://github.com/kubernetes/ingress-nginx/blob/master/docs/user-guide/nginx-configuration/annotations.md).
+Not all annotations are supported by all ingress controllers, but this document does a good job of indicating which annotation is supported by many popular ingress controllers.

+#### TLS

+This chart will facilitate the creation of TLS secrets for use with the ingress controller, however, this is not required.
+There are four common use cases:

+- Helm generates/manages certificate secrets based on the parameters.
+- User generates/manages certificates separately.
+- Helm creates self-signed certificates and generates/manages certificate secrets.
+- An additional tool (like [cert-manager](https://github.com/jetstack/cert-manager/)) manages the secrets for the application.

+In the first two cases, it's needed a certificate and a key.
+Files are expected in PEM format.

+- If you are going to use Helm to manage the certificates based on the parameters, please copy these values into the `certificate` and `key` values for a given `ingress.secrets` entry.
+- In case you are going to manage TLS secrets separately, please know that you must create a TLS secret with name *INGRESS_HOSTNAME-tls* (where *INGRESS_HOSTNAME* is a placeholder to be replaced with the hostname you set using the `ingress.hostname` parameter).
+- To use self-signed certificates created by Helm, set `ingress.tls` to `true`, and `ingress.certManager` to `false`.
+- If your cluster has a [cert-manager](https://github.com/jetstack/cert-manager) add-on to automate the management and issuance of TLS certificates, set `ingress.certManager` boolean to `true` to enable the corresponding annotations for cert-manager.

 ### Adding extra environment variables